 Bellinger River National Park

 Bellinger River National Park was created in January 1997.
 It covers an area of 2830ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 An untouched wilderness of steep slopes and valleys filled with waterfalls, Bellinger River National Park is a place where time seems to stand still.
 If you're ready for adventure you can explore the unspoiled old-growth forests and rainforests of this unique park.